iamkartikp/sendemail-react-node/README.md

 # Book a trial class

-This app is used to book trial class for people.
+This app is used to book trial class and send email confirmation for the booked class for people.
 The application is built using the latest version of React.

 ## How to run the application